Where was His Dark Materials filmed?

 — I Loves The ‘Diff (@ILovesTheDiff) November 10, 2019

-So sure, that leafy Oxford suburb was really in Pontcanna, Cardiff.
-The extra you already know…
+So sure, that leafy Oxford suburb was truly in Pontcanna, Cardiff.
+The extra you understand…

 Gyptian scenes

-For scenes involving the Gyptians – a bunch of water travellers who dwell primarily on boats – filming was executed on the River Severn, close to Sharpness Docks.
+For scenes involving the Gyptians – a bunch of water travellers who stay primarily on boats – filming was completed on the River Severn, close to Sharpness Docks.

-Apparently, dangerous climate induced delays to taking pictures – once more, demonstrating why Tranter was so eager to maintain as a lot of the filming as attainable away from the fickle Welsh climate.
+Apparently, unhealthy climate prompted delays to taking pictures – once more, demonstrating why Tranter was so eager to maintain as a lot of the filming as doable away from the fickle Welsh climate.

 “There have been some storms, and there have been some times when we’re meant to have been outside with the Gyptians, and we’ve had to keep cancelling, and keep cancelling,” she informed us.